Do you have unwanted hair?

 What about hygiene?

-Ballet disposable probes are used to totally eliminate any risk of cross infection and therefore for each client a brand new, sterile probe will be used.
-Ask to see the individually packed sterile probe being opened in front of you prior treatment.
+Medical hypodermic disposable probes are used to totally eliminate any risk of cross infection and therefore for each client a brand new, sterile probe will be used.